EU AI Act: Is Enterprise Architecture Key To Compliance?

 Still, it will take around two years for the Act to be implemented.
 This means regulation won't come into place until 2025 at the very earliest; more likely, 2026.

-Complying With Regulation Like The EU AI Act
+Complying With Regulations Like The EU AI Act

 The EU AI Act is designed to regulate the misuse of artificial intelligence (AI).
 As such, staying compliant won't be difficult for legitimate organizations.

-Few businesses will be aiming to manipulate children, racially profile customers, invade their privacy, or create illegal content.
+Few businesses will aim to manipulate children, racially profile customers, invade their privacy, or create illegal content.
 Avoiding tools that do so should be current standard practice anyway.

-The greatest challenge, however, will be for organizations working in the "high-risk" industries listed above.
+Organizations working in the "high-risk" industries listed above will face the most intense regulatory scrutiny.
+As a result, complying with these regulations will be essential to their operating model.
 The burden will be placed upon these businesses to provide full documentation to regulators for assessment before product release and regularly going forward.

 How LeanIX Supports AI Compliance